mattkleiny/calculation-engine/README.md

 Earlier versions of this implementation also support compilation from the AST model down into a C# delegate.
 In almost all benchmarks this provided no benefit and frequently resulted in decreased performance, especially starting from .NET 5.

-It's believed that because the runtime/online LINQ-style delegate compilation system in C# lacks the optimization of the standard C# compiler and that the standard compiler is able to optimize the AST instructions sufficiently that a more complex solution is simply unwarranted.